Top 7 Venture Capital Firms Investing in Video Games Startups

-- Venture capital firms like The Games Fund, BITKRAFT Ventures, Powerhouse Capital, and Valhalla Ventures are notable backers actively investing in the video games industry.
+VCs like The Games Fund, BITKRAFT Ventures, Powerhouse Capital, and Valhalla Ventures are active backers of companies in the gaming space.

 Which VC Firms in Video Games Are Right for Your Stage?